 Following a celebrity or a legend or a famous personality on social media is not something to worry about.
 But if you find your significant other spending too much time following someone (it could be ex, neighbor, mutual friend, colleague, or stranger) and socializing with them via the internet, there could be something fishy.
 For instance, they like photos and stories, comment regularly, and chat with someone without you knowing.
 It could be a sign of micro-cheating.

 2. They are active on a dating app

 When you are in a committed relationship, there is no point in being active on a dating app or site.
 Even though someone uninstalled the app from the mobile, their profile does exist if it has not been deleted.
 If you or any of your friends have found your partner’s profile on a dating application, then you may certainly have doubts.

 If they have a profile that has been inactive for a while, they may have honestly forgotten to delete it.
 But if they have been active on the site, interacting with people, then it can be considered an act of disloyalty and regarded as micro-cheating.

 3. They get defensive

 When a person is hiding something, they get defensive.
-If you ask your partner about something and they get fussy about it for no reason, it is dubious.
+If you ask your partner about something and they get fussy about it for no reason, it raises suspicions of possible deception.
 And if they repeatedly make excuses instead of telling you the truth, there might be a secret that they are trying to hide from you.

 4. They are always on the phone